 If your hair seems less full than it used to, you’re definitely not imagining things.
 Thinning hair is all a part of the hair aging process.
 Dermatologists report that in our late 30s and 40s, individual hairs will start to grow in finer.
 Luckily, there are short- and long-term fixes to help add volume and thickness to aging hair.

-Work a pea-size amount of Viviscal Gorgeous Growth Densifying Elixir into damp hair, then blow dry or air dry and style as usual.
+Work a pea-size amount of Viviscal Hair Thickening Serum into damp hair, then blow dry or air dry and style as usual.
 This body-boosting treatment makes fine and aging hair look thicker and fuller.

 Another solution?
 The right haircut, of course!
 For women with straight hair, stylists recommend a blunt cut to make fine aging hair look thicker.
 For curls, add layers to help them look bouncy and full.

 Hairstylists swear by Viviscal Hair Growth Supplements to promote existing hair growth from within.
-In fact, Harper’s Bazaar recently called them the best anti-aging hair supplement!*
+In fact, Harper’s Bazaar recently called them one of the best hair growth vitamins for longer, stronger hair!*

 Viviscal is proven to nourish hair follicles with B vitamins like biotin and niacin, plus iron, vitamin C and the proprietary marine complex AminoMar™ to help support the growth of thicker, fuller hair in 3-6 months.